-- Behaviour change: encouraging reduction in energy consumption such as the inter-hall energy competition in halls of residence which last year achieved savings of 48 tonnes of CO2.
+- Behaviour change: encouraging reduction in energy consumption such as the inter-hall energy competition in halls of residence which in previous years have achieved savings of 48 tonnes of carbon dioxide.

 - Energy efficiency and investment: ensuring highest energy efficiency in the built environment.